selimslab/selimslab.github.io/_NOTES/stem/programming/programming-languages/python/python.md

 So it requires self discipline from the team to keep a project well organized, readable, and maintainable

-For example list comprehensions brings great expressive power, but power comes with responsibility, and in a large enough team, if the language is not enforcing responsibility, you will see people writing unnecessarily complicated list comprehensions
+For example list comprehensions brings great expressive power but you will also see people writing unnecessarily complicated list comprehensions

-Static type checking with mypy made it easier to build larger projects with Python, also the tooling is good for formatting the style, linting, sorting imports, etc.
+Check out poetry, mypy, pydantic, pylint, autoflake, autopep8, isort, black, pytest, coverage, pre-commit, loguru, ..

 [standard library](https://docs.python.org/3/library/index.html)